Awaitingprof/World-countries-/README.md

 ### Country
 Name of the country.
 ### Density (P/Km2)
-Population density measured in persons per square kilometer.
+Population density is measured in persons per square kilometer.
 ### Abbreviation
 Abbreviation or code representing the country.
 ### Agricultural Land (%)